SerenityOS/serenity/Documentation/INSTALL.md

 ## DISCLAIMER

 Whilst it is possible to run Serenity on physical x86-compatible hardware, it is not yet ready to be used by non-technical users who aren't prepared to report bugs or assist with its development.
 For this reason, there are currently no pre-built install images so a bare-metal installation requires that you build an installation image from source.
 Current hardware support is extremely limited.
-Most successful hard disk installations have been on Pentium 4 era hardware but by network booting Serenity users have been able to get it running on much more modern hardware such as Core i5 machines.
+Most successful hard disk installations have been on Pentium 4 era hardware but by [network booting Serenity](https://github.com/SerenityOS/serenity/blob/master/Documentation/NetworkBoot.md) users have been able to get it running on more modern hardware such as Core i5 machines.

 ## Hardware support and requirements